Somfic/EliteAPI/README.md

 Finally, we can add the pressing `J` (or whatever your keybinding for jumping is) part.
 Go to `Key Press`, record your key, and press `OK`.

 Okay, now everything should be set up.
 This command updates the values, then checks whether we're massed locked by checking the value called `EliteAPI.MASSLOCKED`, and if we're not, it will press our jumping key.
+If you'd like to you can of course expand this command by having VA respond back to you when we're massed lock using an `else statement`.

 Now head out into the void and test it out!